scolapicchioni/blazor/Lab02/readme.md

 ### Step 3: Use the service to request the photos

 We want to fill our `photos` list with data coming from our photosService.
 This means that we don't need our own `Photo` class, because we want the one defined in the `PhotoSharingApplication.Frontend.Core.Entities` namespace.
-So we need to add a `using PhotoSharingApplication.Frontend.Core.Entities` and we can remove the `Photo` class from the `code` section.
+We need to add a `using PhotoSharingApplication.Frontend.Core.Entities` and we can remove the `Photo` class from the `code` section.

-Because the photosService has an asynchronous method, we need to replace our old `OnInitialized` with a new `OnInitializedAsync` (remember the [Lifecycle?](https://docs.microsoft.com/en-gb/aspnet/core/blazor/lifecycle?view=aspnetcore-5.0))
+Because the photosService has an asynchronous method, we need to replace our old `OnInitialized` with a new `OnInitializedAsync` (remember the [Lifecycle?](https://docs.microsoft.com/en-gb/aspnet/core/blazor/components/lifecycle?view=aspnetcore-6.0))

 So in the end, our code should look something like this: